xaionaro-go/kickcom/README.md

 Kick.com finally published [the API documentation](https://github.com/KickEngineering/KickDevDocs/).
 After the required features will be implemented (&published) this package will be deprecated/archived.

-Here are some examples of packages that are implemented based on the offical documentation:
+Here are some examples of packages that are implemented based on the official documentation:
 * https://github.com/Scorfly/gokick
 * https://github.com/glichtv/kick-sdk